TrueWill/embracer/README.md

 ## Acknowledgements

-Built with [React](https://reactjs.org/) and [Redux](https://redux.js.org/) - thanks so much to Facebook, Dan Abramov, and all contributors!
+Built with [React](https://reactjs.org/) and [Redux](https://redux.js.org/) - thanks so much to Facebook, Dan Abramov, Mark Erikson, and all contributors!

 Uses [Font Awesome](http://fontawesome.io) by Dave Gandy (v4, **not** v5).